learn-co-curriculum/dsc-scrubbing-and-cleaning-data/README.md

 df.isna().sum()
 ```

 Recall that our dataset may also contain null values that are denoted by placeholder values.
 Most datasets that do this will make mention of this in the dataset's data dictionary.
-However, you may also see these denoted by extreme values that dont make sense (e.g. a peron's weight being set to something like 0 or 10000).
+However, you may also see these denoted by extreme values that don't make sense (e.g. a person's weight being set to something like 0 or 10000).
 We can detect these by checking for outliers in numeric columns.

 ### Dealing With Null Values